joerocca/joerocca.github.io/resume.md

 Experience
 ----------

+**Independent Contractor**

+*Software Developer* — June 2017 - Present

+* Developed, maintained, and deployed various applications on multiple platforms including iOS, Web, Roku, Chromecast.
+* Developed middleware to integrate the Salesforce API and an infrastructure monitoring system.
+* Provided guidance on various business objectives.

 **Evolve Security Academy**

-*Security Apprentice* — January 2018 - Present
+*Security Apprentice* — January 2018 - May 2018

 * Performed a live vulnerability assessment on a not-for-profit company based on ISO 27001:27002 standards that involved scoping, creating, and delivering a 15-page report that included an executive summary, detailed findings, and recommendations for remediation.